Cyren4/Raspberry_MC-2/README.md

 - Get a track of launch

 ## Version of OS on Raspberry pi[...]
-This project is written in C++ or python?
+This project is written in python

 ## Camera Pi camera
 - OpenCV